Limelight Department: The Federation of Australia

-Height of the operation
+The height of operation

-In order that Soldiers of the Cross could be seen by a wide audience, the Limelight Department created groups known as the Biorama Companies.
-Teams of musicians, lecturers and projectionists would travel throughout Australia presenting the material that the Limelight Department had produced.
-Screenings were generally held in local halls, but it was the Biorama Companies which sometimes used the sides of buildings as screens so those passing by could see it.
+In order that Soldiers of the Cross could be seen by a wide audience, the Limelight Department created groups known as Biorama Companies.
+Teams of musicians, lecturers, and projectionists would travel throughout Australia presenting the material that the Limelight Department had produced.
+Screenings were generally held in local halls, but it was the Biorama Companies sometimes used the sides of buildings as screens so that passersby could see it.
 When Herbert left the Salvation Army (taking the original Soldiers of the Cross material with him), he was replaced by Commissioner Thomas McKie.
 McKie encouraged the expansion of the Limelight Department, the creation of additional Biorama Companies and even the reshooting of Soldiers of the Cross in 1909, titled Heroes of the Cross.
 In addition to the evangelical material produced for the Biorama Companies, the Limelight produced many films for private clients and the government.
 Some of the most notable of these were films showing the royal visit of the Duke and Duchess of York for the opening of the first sitting of the Parliament of Australia (the session itself could not be filmed due to poor lighting), the visit of America's Great White Fleet, and the Victoria's Second Boer War Contingent leaving South Africa.
 Engaging in such private contracts was a way in which the Limelight Department raised capital to support its operation and the operation of other Salvation Army programs.

-In 1898, Booth and Perry constructed a glass-walled film studio at 69 Bourke Street, Melbourne, which remains preserved as an archive and museum maintained by the Salvation Army.
-Initially, the team filmed with a Lumière Cinématographe, later adopting a Warwick Bioscope by 1901.
-The Department’s early multimedia productions included the two-and-a-half-hour Social Salvation (1898), which combined slides, film, scripture, and song, setting the stage for the later Soldiers of the Cross.
-After leaving the Salvation Army in 1902, Herbert Booth took Soldiers of the Cross to San Francisco, extending its influence internationally.
-William Booth, the Army’s founder, also embraced film, commissioning cameraman Henry Howse to document his travels, with several early films now preserved in the BFI National Archive.

-In 1904, Joe Perry and James Dutton were key members of the Australasian contingent attending the Salvation Army International Congress in London.
-Following the congress, Perry returned to Australia and filmed Bushranging in North Queensland, which film historian Chris Long has identified as the country’s first bushranging drama.
-This production marked an important milestone in the development of narrative filmmaking in Australia and further demonstrated the Limelight Department’s pioneering role in the nation's early cinema.